Fuyukai/Tinlok/README.rst

 Where?
 ======

-KNSTE is not currently available anywhere.
+Tinlok is not currently available anywhere.
 Stay tuned.

 Stability
 =========

-For all I care, use KNSTE in production.
+For all I care, use Tinlok in production.
 I make zero stability guarantees or remarks on being "production ready".